Adelaide Insight Metta Retreat

 What time do I arrive and depart the retreat?

-You are welcome to arrive anytime after 3pm to get set-up with camping or settled into your room.
+You are welcome to arrive anytime after 3pm on Thursday to get set-up with camping or settled into your room.
 We will share dinner, with talking, at 6pm, and then officially being together in the meditation hall at 7pm.

 What is Noble Silence?
 Does this mean I can't talk?